-Any professional involved in the process of development assessment, for example; architects, building surveyors, developers and planners.
+Any professional involved in the process of development assessment, including (but not limited to):

 Alison has over 35 years of experience in statutory and strategic planning for state and local government and private practice.
 In conjunction with Stuart McDonald, Alison started SJB Planning NSW in 2005.
 Prior to this, she was Director of Environmental and Community Management for Leichhardt Council.
 Alison is experienced in all facets of urban and regional planning, including local government administration and statutory processes, policy development, public participation, appeals and conflict resolution.
 She holds a Bachelor of Urban and Regional Planning, University of New England; and a Graduate Diploma in Environmental Law, Sydney University and has lectured on planning at Sydney’s University of Technology.